SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Moving Between Windows and Frames
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some web applications have any frames or multiple windows.
+Some web applications have many frames or multiple windows.
 WebDriver supports
 moving between named windows using the "switchTo" method:

 .. code-block:: java